CalvinVon/dalao-proxy/README.md

 ```

 ## `Never Read Cache` Mode
-If you just want to cache response only and get real proxy response
+If you just want to cache response only and get a real proxy response

-> **Recommanded** when you have completed frontend and backend API docking or requiring high accuracy of response data.
+> **Recommended** when you have completed frontend and backend API docking or requiring high accuracy of response data.

 > When the backend service crashes during development, you can switch to [**Read Cache** mode](#Read-Cache-Mode) to **create a fake backend service**.